Lyon Courses – 2025 Spring

 This course will focus on the artistic, sensorial experience of Lyon through the genre of travel writing and will helps students produce clear, expressive prose, sharpen their eye for travel detail, and cultivate their individual voice through the lens of art in Lyon.

-As celebrity chef Paul Boccuse said about France’s other city of lights; “Lyon is a city that makes you hungry.”
-This course will take on Boccuse’s concept of hungry in both real and abstract ways.
+As celebrity chef Paul Bocuse said about France’s other city of lights; “Lyon is a city that makes you hungry.”
+This course will take on Bocuse’s concept of hungry in both real and abstract ways.
 Real in the sense that Lyon is the gastronomic capital of France and the whole city is engineered to coerce the taste buds into sitting down for a lengthy meal.
 Abstract in the sense that Lyon is not just a feast for the mouth but also for the eyes, ears, nose, skin, and mind.
 With Gallo-Roman ruins, art museums, sweeping cathedrals, mysterious passages, and hundreds of streets named for WWII resistance fighters, Lyon offers nourishment for a diversity of artistic appetites and sensibilities.

 We will take frequent short walking excursions and visits to artistic sites and museums in Lyon and its surroundings for inspiration as well as have guest speakers from the artistic community of Lyon.